zwanski2019/ibrahim-mohamed-portfolio-website/README.md

 ### Environment Variables

 Optional variables for Turnstile security verification:
+Cloudflare Turnstile is our current CAPTCHA solution for protecting forms.

 ```bash
 VITE_CF_TURNSTILE_SITE_KEY=your-public-site-key-here
 CLOUDFLARE_TURNSTILE_SECRET_KEY=your-secret-key-here
 ```

-If `VITE_CF_TURNSTILE_SITE_KEY` is not set, security verification is skipped and users can sign in or sign up without completing Turnstile.
+If `VITE_CF_TURNSTILE_SITE_KEY` is not set, security verification is skipped and users can sign in or sign up without completing the Cloudflare Turnstile challenge.

 Store `CLOUDFLARE_TURNSTILE_SECRET_KEY` securely in your Supabase project secrets so the `verify-turnstile` edge function can work properly.
 Update `supabase/config.toml` to allow unauthenticated access to this function: